UTHealth Expert List

 Charles Cox, M.D.

-- George & Cynthia Mitchell Distinguished Chair in Neurosciences, Department of Pediatric Surgery, UTHealth Medical School
+- George & Cynthia Mitchell Distinguished Chair in Neurosciences, Department of Pediatric Surgery, McGovern Medical School at UTHealth

-- Director of the Pediatric Surgical Translational Laboratories and Pediatric Program in Regenerative Medicine, UTHealth Medical School
+- Director of the Pediatric Surgical Translational Laboratories and Pediatric Program in Regenerative Medicine, McGovern Medical School at UTHealth

-- Director of the Pediatric Trauma Program, UTHealth Medical School/Children’s Memorial Hermann Hospital
+- Director of the Pediatric Trauma Program, McGovern Medical School at UTHealth/Children’s Memorial Hermann Hospital

 - Co-director, Texas Trauma Institute

 Charles S. Cox, Jr., M.D., specializes in treatment and research surrounding stem cell therapy for traumatic brain injury and related neurological injuries (hypoxic-ischemic encephalopathy, stroke, spinal cord injury).
-He has published results of the first acute, autologous cell therapy treatment, Phase I study for traumatic brain injury in children and has begun another trial using cord blood stem cells.
+He has published results of the first acute, autologous cell therapy treatment in a Phase I study for traumatic brain injury in children.
+He is also researching the use of stem cell therapies for adult traumatic brain injury and cerebral palsy.

 Previous Interview: http://bit.ly/q5kbrz